 Can I try a ride before becoming a member?

 Yes, you can participate in one event to see if what we do interests you.
-In other words, if a scheduled ride is over a weekend you would be welcome for the entire weekend, not just one day’s ride.
+If a scheduled ride is over a weekend you would be welcome for the entire weekend.
 After your experimental ride you are required to become a member to participate further.
-Seems reasonable?

 A waiver must be signed before the ride, and a medical information card completed and carried on your person during the ride (this material can be found in the Links & Docs section).